Jonathan Morgan (politician)

 Jonathan Morgan, (born 12 November 1974) is a Welsh Conservative politician, who served as a Conservative Assembly Member (AM) for South Wales Central from 1999 to 2007 and AM for Cardiff North from 2007 to 2011.
 In the National Assembly elections in 2011 he was beaten by Labour's candidate Julie Morgan, wife of former First Minister Rhodri Morgan.
+He is currently chair of Cwm Taf Morgannwg University Health Board and Chairman of the Welsh NHS Confederation.

 Background

 Born in Tongwynlais, Rural North Cardiff, Morgan is the grandson of Winston Griffiths, who stood down after many years as a councillor in Cardiff, while his mother and uncle were elected in 2004 to serve on the same local authority.

 Educated at the Bishop of Llandaff Church in Wales High School, Cardiff.
 Morgan gained a Bachelor's degree in Law and Politics, and a MSc in European Policy from the University of Wales, Cardiff.

 Before election to the Welsh Assembly, Morgan was European Officer for Coleg Glan Hafren.
 Morgan is a Fellow of the Royal Society of Arts.
 He has also been a Governor at two Cardiff Schools, and a Pupil Barrister, at 9 Park Place from September 2004.

+He married his partner Emily in September 2006.

 Political career

-Elected to the National Assembly for Wales in 1999 for South Wales Central region, Morgan served as education spokesman during the first assembly term, and was appointed as Health Spokesman on his re-election in 2003.
-Morgan lists Europe, education, health and local government among his political interests.

-In 1997 Morgan stood for the Parliament of the United Kingdom in Merthyr Tydfil, while he stood for the assembly elections in May 2003 in Cardiff North, where he reduced Labour's majority to 540.
-He stood as the Conservative candidate in Cardiff North at the 2005 United Kingdom general election, and again for Cardiff North at the 2007 Welsh Assembly election, where he defeated Labour.
+In 1997 Morgan stood as the Conservative UK Parliament candidate for Merthyr Tydfil, at age 22.

+In the 1999 and 2003 National Assembly for Wales elections, Morgan was elected as a regional list member for the South Wales Central constituency.
+He ran unsuccessfully for the Cardiff North constituency at both of these elections, but reduced the Labour majority to 540 votes in 2003.
+In 2007 he was successfully elected as the constituency member for Cardiff North, with a majority of 4,844 votes.
+He lost the seat at the next election to Welsh Labour's Julie Morgan, wife of former First Minister Rhodri Morgan.
+He also contested Cardiff North for the UK Parliament in the 2005 general election, but came second, again to Julie Morgan.

+Pre-Assembly

+Morgan was in favour of devolution and the creation of the Welsh assembly.
+He said to observer in August 1997 'What the Labour Party is talking about is administrative devolution, not power to legislate.
+The Conservative Party has backed that sort of devolution, so to oppose it now would make it easier for Labour to accuse us of hypocrisy.
+The talk of devolution destroying the union is just scare tactics.'

+Morgan was the manager of Nick Bourne's campaign to be the first leader of the Welsh Conservatives.
+Bourne was not selected by the Welsh Conservatives, with Rod Richards being selected as the leader to contest the first assembly elections.
+He also chaired Conservative Future in Wales - the Welsh Youth Branch of the Conservative Party.